 Causes of Brown Spotting on Leaves

 More often than not, brown spotting on leaves is due to fungal or bacterial infections.
-These two (fungal & bacterial infections) are among the common health problems faced by trees.
+These two (fungal & bacterial infections) are trees’ common health problems.

-Luckily, there are lots of ways to treat and prevent such infections as you’ll soon find out.
+Luckily, there are many ways to treat and prevent such infections, as you’ll soon find out.

 Not all brown spotting on leaves is caused by fungal or bacterial infections.
 Some insects may be camouflaging by mimicking a leaf spot disease.